 What is dyslexia?

 Is dyslexia the same thing as a learning disability?
-Are there different types?

-Dyslexia is actually an alternative term for what the DSM-5 calls a Specific Learning Disorder with impairment in reading/writing (specifically: word recognition, decoding, and spelling).
-Officially in the DSM-5, there aren’t different subtypes of dyslexia, but people can have trouble with different sub-skills of reading and writing, which are identified through a good evaluation.
-It can be mild or severe, and people with milder dyslexia may compensate pretty well.
-For example, someone may seem to read well enough, but their reading comprehension may be compromised because they spend so much energy figuring out the words.
+Dyslexia can be mild or severe, and people with milder dyslexia may compensate very well.
+For example, someone may seem to read well enough, but their reading comprehension may be compromised because they spend so much energy figuring out the words, and spelling may be very difficult.

 Do people with dyslexia see letters or words backwards?

 Dyslexia is not actually about seeing letters or words backwards.
 This is a very common myth but is simply not true!
 Letter reversals are a normal part of the early learning process.
 Children with dyslexia may continue to reverse letters longer than their peers (for example pesky b and d), but this is due to difficulty learning the sound-symbol correspondences, not because they see the letters differently.
-As for whole-word reversals, that may happen sometimes, but it is related to difficulty sequencing the sounds in words, which is described below.
+Essentially, people with dyslexia have trouble seeing letters as symbols, and view them more as objects, which are the same regardless of orientation (for example, a dog is a dog, whether you’re looking at it from the left or right).

 Is dyslexia related to intelligence?

 One other thing that dyslexia is NOT: it is not related to intellectual ability.
 People with dyslexia can be very intelligent and can achieve extraordinary things, especially if they receive the proper help and accommodations.
+Also, people with dyslexia may have other difficulties, for example trouble with attention and focus, and oral language difficulties.

 Is dyslexia common?